Nana (entertainer): 2009–2013: Debut with After School and Orange Caramel

-2014–present: Acting career
+2014–present: Acting career and change of label

-In March 2014, it was announced that Nana would be a member on a new SBS variety show called Roommate.
+In March 2014 it was announced that Nana would be a member on a new SBS variety show called Roommate.
 The show features 11 celebrities living in one house.
 In April, Nana became the host for the second season of OnStyle's Style Log, along with Hong Jong-hyun and Cho Min-ho.
 In August 2014, Nana participated in the Chinese fashion elimination show Muse Dress, and emerged runner-up in the competition.
 She also had a cameo role in the Korean film Fashion King, which was released on November 6, 2014.

-In early 2015 Nana debuted as an actress, starring in the Chinese television drama, Love Weaves Through a Millennium, a remake of the Korean drama Queen In-hyun's Man (2012).
+In early 2015 Nana debuted as an actress, starring in the Chinese television drama Love Weaves Through a Millennium, a remake of the Korean drama Queen In-hyun's Man (2012).
 The same year, she starred in the Chinese romantic comedy film Go Lala Go 2, the sequel to Go Lala Go!.

 In February 2016, Nana joined the cast of Real Men for the fourth season's female soldier special.
 Later in the year, she was cast in a supporting role in the television drama The Good Wife, a remake of the American series of the same name Nana earned positive reviews for her role as Kim Dan, and received the Rookie Actress award at the 2016 Asia Artist Awards.
-Following her success on the small screen, Nana was cast alongside her The Good Wife co-star, Yoo Ji-tae in the crime comedy film, The Swindlers (Conman), as the only female lead.
+Following her success on the small screen, Nana was cast alongside her The Good Wife co-star, Yoo Ji-tae in the crime comedy film The Swindlers (Conman), as the only female lead.
 The film garnered 213,185 admissions on the first day of its release and topped the local box office for three consecutive weeks.

-In 2017, she was cast in her first leading role for upcoming romantic thriller Four Men, but decided to leave the cast due to delays in production.
+In 2017, she was cast in her first leading role, in the romantic thriller Four Men, but decided to leave the cast due to delays in production.

 In 2019, Nana starred in OCN's crime drama Kill It, playing detective Do Hyun-jin.
 The same year, she starred in KBS's melodrama Justice, based on the web novel Justice, written by Jang Ho and illustrated by Elja, as prosecutor Seo Yeon-ah.
 Nana once again received acclaim, earning herself an Excellence Award from the 2019 KBS Drama Awards.